alias454/zeek-formula/README.rst

 ``zeek.zeek-service``
 ^^^^^^^^^^^^^^^^^^^^^
-Manage zeek service and a service to manage promiscuous mode of defined network interfaces on RHEL/CentOS 7/Debian systems.
+Manage zeek service and supprt configuring a service to manage promiscuous mode of defined network interfaces on RHEL/Debian systems.

 ``zeek.zeek-syslog``
 ^^^^^^^^^^^^^^^^^^^^
-Manage rsyslog config and service to send specifc log types to a remote collector.
+Manage rsyslog config and service to send logs to a remote collector.

 ``zeek.zeek-zeekpkg``
 ^^^^^^^^^^^^^^^^^^^^^
-Manage zeek-pkg pip module and plugin installations.
+Manage zkg pip module and plugin installations.

 ``zeek.zeek-cron``
 ^^^^^^^^^^^^^^^^^^
-Manage zeekctl cron entry.
+Manage zeekctl cron entry for housekeeping tasks.

 Testing
 -------